farisahamadh/pg-ha-dcs/README.md

 `| pgvm2  | 50.51.52.82 | Replica | running |  1 |       0.0 |`</br>
 `+--------+-------------+---------+---------+----+-----------+`</br>

 Restart pgvm1 and start patroni.
-Patroni will to the failover with the help of etcd.
+Patroni will do the failover with the help of etcd.
 Notice that the timeline(TL) is incremented by 1 due to failover.

 `postgres@pgvm2:~$ patronictl -c /etc/patroni.yml list`</br>
 `+ Cluster: postgres (6889331455358453954) -+----+-----------+`</br>